Bank Australia: History

+In 2024, Bank Australia announced plans to merge with Qudos Bank, claiming the new entity would be one of the largest customer-owned banks in the country, with 300,000 customers, total assets approaching $20 billion, and almost 900 employees.
+The merger was completed in mid-2025, with Bank Australia retaining the Qudos brand.

+In November 2024, Australian Unity signed an agreement to sell its banking business to Bank Australia, with the deal to be completed by late 2025.

+Description

+As of 2023 the bank had 186,863 customers (members).

+Governance

+As of February 2024, the bank is governed by a board chaired by Steve Ferguson.
+Damien Walsh is the managing director.

+As of 2023 there were 591 employees.

 Locations

 The company's head office is in Collingwood, Victoria, and its National Contact Centre is located in Moe in the Latrobe Valley in Victoria.
+It has 10 branches, mostly in Victoria but also in Queensland, New South Wales, and Canberra.

 Products and services

 Bank Australia offers banking products including everyday banking, savings, term deposits, personal and car loans, home loans, credit cards and commercial banking services.

 It operates digital banking services through internet and mobile app banking.
-Customers also have access to Apple Pay, Google Pay and Android Pay, Round UP, and fee free withdrawals at Bank Australia ATMs and all of the major banks’ ATMs.
+Customers also have access to services such as Apple Pay and Google Pay, and fee-free withdrawals at Bank Australia ATMs as well as all major banks' ATMs.

 As an authorised deposit-taking institution, Bank Australia is covered under the Financial Claims Scheme.
 Like all other authorised institutions, balances of up to A$250,000 are guaranteed by the Australian Government should Bank Australia collapse.

+Memberships, certifications, and values

+Bank Australia is a member organisation of the Australian Banking Association, the Global Alliance for Banking on Values (the first Australian bank to join), and is a certified B Corporation.
+It is also a member of RE100, a global business initiative on 100% renewable energy.

+Bank Australia has been carbon neutral since 2011 and in 2018 became certified carbon neutral by the Australian Government's National Carbon Offset Standard (now Climate Active).